 Subresource Integrity, or SRI, is a security feature that allows your browser to distinguish if the files being retrieved have been maliciously altered.
 The current implementation covers only the two elements outlined in the spec:

 An integrity value begins with at least one string, with each string including a prefix indicating a particular hash algorithm (currently the allowed prefixes are

 sha512), followed by a dash and ending with the actual base64-encoded hash.

 The SRI hash is generated from the file content.
 All you need is to read the file content and generate hash from that content.
 See code examples of generating SRI hash below.

 In case when hash doesn’t match then the browsers that support subresource integrity will refuse to load the file because the integrity value doesn’t correspond to the actual

 sha384 hash of the file.
 You’ll see an error message logged in the developer tools console:

 Failed to find a valid digest in the 'integrity' attribute for resource 'https://example.com/scripts.js' with computed SHA-384 integrity '/1fX+jQ2iZOn1W5TfeCHqsgVDk+Q7emd985xOiNZ3oI='.
 The resource has been blocked.

 How to fix it

-- Attach a unique integrity attribute created using e.g. SHA384.
-You may use SRI Hash Generator for that purpose.
+- Attach a unique integrity attribute created using, e.g.,

 - Webpack – you may use webpack-subresource-integrity.